jamesgreensill/easy_time/README.md

 	// This will convert 1000ms or 1 second to a time_point.
 	// This is equivilant to:
 	// std::chrono::time_point<std::chrono::high_resolution_clock>(std::chrono::milliseconds(1 * SECOND))
-	// as you can see... it is much simplier. et::time_point_m example_point_custom_ms = {1 * SECOND};
+	// as you can see... it is much simpler. et::time_point_m example_point_custom_ms = {1 * SECOND};

 	// This will convert the time point to nano seconds as a 64bit integer.